 Practice, Test Run, Practice, Test Run

-If you’re new to Zoom and teaching online then there would be no harm whatsoever in scheduling a test run with friends / family to get some practice and iron out any technical kinks.
+If you’re new to Zoom and to teaching online then there would be no harm whatsoever in scheduling a test run with friends / family to get some practice and iron out any technical kinks.

 This is also a good opportunity to test out your equipment, your space and sound.